Let’s Talk About Home Staging Contracts

 Here are my top three tips to protect yourself with your contract:

 1. MAKE SURE YOU GET A SIGNED CONTRACT BACK BEFORE THE WORK STARTS

 I’ve been single for a long time, and I found that before the guy gets a date, you have all the power.
-It’s the same as client relationship.
-You have something the client wants: staging the property on time by X date.
-Before you staged the house, you have all the power.
-Once you staged the house, it will be impossible to get your contract signed, or you may spend most of your time chasing after that payment.
+It’s the same with client relationships.
+You have something the client wants: staging the property on time by a certain date.
+Before you stage the house, you have all the power.
+Once you staged the house, it will be impossible to get your contract signed, and you may spend most of your time chasing after that payment.

 2. THE BEST CRISIS MANAGEMENT TECHNIQUE IS TO PREVENT THE CRISIS

 In my years of business, I found that one of the best ways to resolve most issues is to be preventative.
 For example, even though we say in our contract that it is the client’s responsibility to notify us for destaging and that the client is responsible for prop rental until the day of removal, we still remind clients before they approach their deadline.
 We like to give our clients the benefit of the doubt.